sandiego-ember/ember-cli-101/workshop.md

 0. A directory structure which we'll explore more later
 0. Generators for all common components
-0. ES6 modules transpiled to AMD
+0. ES6 modules (transpiled to AMD, so you can use them in your browser, today)
 0. Broccoli build tool for builds.
 (Lightning fast and extensible with plugin architecture
-0. Asset minification also via Broccoli.
+0. Asset minification, fingerprinting, also via Broccoli
 0. QUnit for testing

 ### Modules

 Modules allow you to divide logical portions of code into smaller, functional pieces and include them as needed.
 As your application grows, smaller pieces of functional code become easier to manage, support, maintain and test.
 To learn more about JS Modules, check out [jsmodules.io](http://jsmodules.io)

-## Best practices
+## Best practices with Ember CLI

 0. Code
     0. `camelCase` naming